jeremyhilado/seir-224-project-2/readme.md

 ### Support

-We will be responding to [Github issues](https://github.com/ga-wdi-exercises/project3/issues).
+The instructors will be responding to [Github issues](https://github.com/ga-wdi-exercises/project3/issues).

 > If you'd like a reference for a good question checkout [this lesson](https://github.com/ga-wdi-lessons/effective_questions)